EphraimRuttenberg/Markov-Discord-Bot/README.md

 - noCommands: 1 or 0.
 If 1, !chain and !help will not do anything

+- replyChannel: A channel id surrounded by quotes.
+If included and not blank, will only send messages in the specified channel.
+Example: "replyChannel": "346534123123"

+- commandChannel: List of channels that the bot will accept commands in.
+Leave blank or do not include to accept commands from anywhere.
+Overriden by noCommands.
+Format is a list of channel id's seperated by commas surrounded by square brackets.
+Example: "commandChannel": ["78594932423644", "3237483687623"]

 ### Commands

 The commands for the bot are as follows, with square brackets indicating an optional argument for the command and angled brackets indicating necessary arguments: